Algernon Islay de Courcy Lyons: Life and work

 Born in Langland, Glamorgan, Wales on 7 March 1922, the son of Captain John Algernon de Courcy Lyons, M.C. and Doris Ada née Campbell Young.
 In his lifetime, he was normally just called Islay (pronounced eye-la).
 Lyons was educated at Bradfield College, Berkshire and Grenoble University.
 He was at Grenoble when World War II broke out.
-He made a daring escape over the Pyrenees, was caught and imprisoned in Spain from where he manage to escape and work his way back to England where he joined up and served in the Royal Air Force for the rest of the war.
+He made a daring escape over the Pyrenees, was caught and imprisoned in Spain from where he managed to escape and work his way back to England where he joined up and served in the Royal Air Force for the rest of the war.
 He served first in North Africa and then he was sent to the Far East to learn Japanese in three months.
 He did this with amongst others, Richard Mason, who was a lifelong friend and cousin by marriage.
-Lyons is portrayed by the character 'Peter' in Mason's book 'The Wind Cannot Read'.)
+Lyons is portrayed by the character 'Peter' in Mason's book The Wind Cannot Read.)

 The photographs of Lyons illustrate the works of several twentieth century literary figures, including Bryher and Graham Greene.